Welsh Leadership Development Program

 Program Requirements

-Students are tapped by the United States Air Force for admission to this select program.
-Once enrolled, this one-year program features training with faculty from both the Department of Counseling and Human Services (UCCS) and the Department of Behavioral Sciences and Leadership (USAFA).
+Students are tapped by the United States Air Force and United States Space Force for admission to this select program.
+Once enrolled, this one-year program features training with faculty from both the College of Education (UCCS) and the Department of Behavioral Sciences and Leadership (USAFA).

 Program Coursework